wuruoyun/d3-vue/docs/src/pages/doc/QuickStart.md

 # Quick Start

 This library may be used directly if you find the components needs your needs.
+As the documentation is still a work in progress, you may directly refer to the demo codes in [gallery](#/gallery) for reference.

 Alternatively, you may use the components as example to build your own.